yellowdog/python-examples-templates/bash/README.md

 ## Prerequisites

 Please ensure you've [installed the YellowDog Python Examples scripts](https://github.com/yellowdog/python-examples#script-installation-with-pip) and that you've set up your YellowDog account.
-At a minimum, you'll need an Application Key and Secret, and a Compute Template ID.
+At a minimum, you'll need an Application Key and Secret, and a Compute Template ID (unless you're only using Configured Worker Pools).

 ## Usage